plasmapotatos/EcoEats-Server/README.md

 ```

 ## Usage
-After starting the server, it will be ready to accept image analysis requests via API calls.
+After starting the server, it will be ready to accept image analysis requests.

 ## License